Structure Learning for Directed Trees: Proofs

-for the Gaussian edge weights.
+for the Gaussian edge weights, where the product is over all combinations of possible edges $1\leq j \not = i \leq p$.
 The biased confidence region $ \prod_{j\not = i} [\hat l_{\alpha,ji}, \hat u_{\alpha,ji}]$ does not necessarily contain the population Gaussian edge weights with a probability of at least $1-\alpha$ in the large sample limit.
 However, it can be used to construct a conservative confidence region for the causal graph.
-To see this, note that it is clear that by further penalizing the wrong edge weights, the causal graph will still yield the minimum edge weights panning directed tree.
+To see this, note that by further penalizing the wrong (non-causal) edge weights, the causal graph still yields the minimum edge weight directed spanning tree.
 Hence,